AI Agents

 Let's be honest about where open source still trails:

-Frontier reasoning: OpenAI's o1 model class represents capabilities open source hasn't matched.
+Frontier reasoning: OpenAI's o1 model class represents capabilities open source hasn't matched, though DeepSeek R1 narrowed the gap significantly.
 Complex multi-step reasoning is still proprietary territory.

 Safety tuning: Closed model providers invest heavily in RLHF and safety measures.
 Open models vary widely in safety properties.